gravitational/gravity/docs/6.x/testplan.md

 - [ ] Verify that changing a password works with 2FA disabled.
 - [ ] Verify that changing a password works with 2FA enabled.

+#### License
+  Make sure that Cluster has a license, then navigate to the license screen via top right corner menu (logout menu)
+- [ ] Verify that license details are displayed.
+- [ ] Verify that updating a license works.

 #### Extensions
 Set the following settings in the manifest file
 ```